hirememorey/resilience-basketball/prompts.md

 ##OverEngineering
 From first principles, do you think we may be overengineering and overthinking what is actually much simpler?
 Why or why not?

+##NextAction
+From first principles, what is the highest leverage action the next developer should take and why?
+What are the non-obvious failure modes of this approach?
+How can they be de-risked?

 ## @PreMortem
 This is a great plan.
 Now, I want you to perform a pre-mortem.
 Fast forward six weeks.
 The implementation of this plan has been a complete disaster.
 What was the single, non-obvious, and incorrect assumption we made in this plan that caused the failure?
 Based on that insight, what is the one change we must make to the plan *right now* to prevent that failure?